nbethala/kubernetes-api-gateway-system/notion-roadmap.md

 [x] Validate pod status and service exposure

 ### 🟠 Phase 3: Gateway Routing
-[ ] Define Kong Ingress routes for each service
+[ ] Define Kong Ingress routes for each service - STart here

 [ ] Test routing with curl and Postman